Three injured, including a child, in pair of Champaign shootings

-CHAMPAIGN - Three people were injured - including a child - as a result of two shootings Saturday night and early this morning.
+CHAMPAIGN — Three people were injured — including a child — as a result of two shootings Saturday night and early Sunday morning.

 Police describe the injuries to all three as non-life-threatening and say they do not know if there is a connection between the two.

-Police said the child was playing outside when struck in the leg by gunfire shortly after 9 p.m.
-Saturday in the 1100 block of North Third Street.
+Police said the child was playing outside shortly after 9 p.m.
+Saturday in the 1100 block of North Third Street when they were in the leg by gunfire.

 Shortly before 6 a.m.
-Sunday, police responded to a shooting in the 1200 block of Alberta Parkway where they learned a 17-year-old woman had been taken to a hospital with non-life threatening gunshot wounds to the torso.
+Sunday, police responded to a shooting in the 1200 block of Alberta Parkway, where they learned a 17-year-old female had been taken to a hospital with non-life-threatening gunshot wounds to the torso.
 She is in stable condition, police said.

-Police said the victim was in her car and shot through the door.
-Two houses were struck.
+Police said the victim was in her car and was shot through the door.
+Two houses were also struck.
 Police said three unknown males were seen running from the area.

 No arrests have been made in either incident.